Malagasy culture/history on Malagasy Wikipedia

 The effort was spread over 8 years, and a lot of mistakes were made in the process.
 The conclusion of the discussion was that all the content with the exception of already-created Malagasy were going to be deleted.
 Such deletion was mostly complete by 2021.

-In the meantime, NLLB (No Language Left Behind) — a project by Meta (Facebook), which is a new technology for machine translation targeted at lesser-documented languages — was published and I swiftly adopted such technology to create foreign-language entries, with supervision.
+In the meantime, NLLB (for No Language Left Behind) — a project by Meta (Facebook), which is a new technology for machine translation targeted at lesser-documented languages — was published and I swiftly adopted such technology to create foreign-language entries, with supervision.

 On Artificial Intelligence

-In 2022 and 2023, generative AI has been the hottest topic in the tech world since the first iPhone and the smartphone revolution that ensued.
-The public has been mostly hyped by the impressive capacity by Standard Deviation to generate images in seconds where a commissioned artist would take days, or OpenAI’s ChatGPT ability to respond to users’ questions and to compose prose in seconds where poets or compositors would also have taken days.
+Since the end of year 2022, generative AI has been the hottest topic in the tech world since the first iPhone and the smartphone revolution that ensued.
+The public has been mostly hyped by the impressive capacity by Stable Diffusion to generate images in seconds where a commissioned artist would take days, or OpenAI’s ChatGPT ability to respond to users’ questions and to compose prose in seconds where poets or compositors would also have taken days.
 ChatGPT has changed the tech world quite a lot since 2022 where it was made publicly available.

 Generative AIs power an ever-increasing panel of apps and aims to commoditize drawings, paintings, and images by taking in a prompt and outputting an image.
 In addition to it’s closed-source nature, the sheer size of the model (176 billion) makes it impractical to be run on commodity hardware.